Djan88/wizardduos/wp-content/plugins/theme-switcha/readme.txt

 Theme Switcha:

 * Enables visitors to switch themes via the frontend
+* Enables admins to test alternate themes for debugging
 * Enables developers to build/customize themes privately
 * Enables you to create links that switch to specific themes
 * Enables live private previews of any installed theme